 What happens to us when we pursue success with energy and arduous effort?
 Most find the benefits of success, typically including financial stability and all the material components that come with it.
-We can also experience the benefits psychologically of feeling more security and having flexibility to travel and explore the world.
+We can also experience the benefits psychologically of feeling more secure and having the flexibility to travel and explore the world.

-However, research confirms that once we rise above the level of removing daily fears over meeting basic needs (I.e., rent, food and medical care), and we have a relative degree of security, then additional money in the bank does little to enhance happiness or life satisfaction.
+However, research confirms that once we rise above the level of removing daily fears over meeting basic needs (I.e., rent, food, and medical care), and we have a relative degree of security, then additional money in the bank does little to enhance happiness or life satisfaction.
 On a national level, this figure translates to about 75,000 per year in income.

-In our culture however, it is the pursuit of financial success that is often applauded and recognized as the gold standard of a good life.
+In our culture, however, it is the pursuit of financial success that is often applauded and recognized as the gold standard of a good life.
 Yet, the data overwhelmingly suggests more is needed if we want to be truly happy and satisfied with life.

 Personal Greed: The Ticket to Misery

 Greed, and perhaps at times, the wrappings of success can lead to a self-centered lifestyle.
-Interestingly, studies show that high-status cars will yield for pedestrians about 50% of the time while ‘low-status’ cars will yield almost 100% of the time for pedestrians.
+Interestingly, studies show that high-status cars will yield for pedestrians about 50% of the time while ‘low-status cars will yield almost 100% of the time for pedestrians.
 Also, somewhat odd, those with $70,000 in income are 30% more likely to shoplift compared to those only making $20,000 a year.

 Motivation Matters: Why Contribution and Growth Rule Supreme!